Bone Marrow (cont.)

 - What diseases are diagnosed by bone marrow examination?

 - What are the risks or complications of a bone marrow procedure?

 What diseases are diagnosed by bone marrow examination?

 A wide variety of conditions can be diagnosed by examination of the bone marrow.
 The following examples illustrate some of the most frequent conditions, but there are many more.
 The presence or absence of cancer in the bone marrow can determine what treatments are recommended to a patient with cancer known to be elsewhere in the body.
 Some cancers (leukemia, multiple myeloma) arise from cells in the marrow so this is where the biopsy must be taken to confirm the diagnosis.
 Other cancers, like lymphomas, can spread to the bones.
 A low blood-clotting element (platelet count) in the blood (thrombocytopenia) can be due to several causes.
-It is important to establish whether or not the cells that make the platelets (megakaryocytes) are still present in the marrow (idiopathic thrombocytopenic purpura) or are gone (along with most other bone marrow cells as in aplastic anemia).
+It is important to establish whether or not the cells that make the platelets (megakaryocytes) are still present in the marrow (idiopathic thrombocytopenic purpura [ITP]) or are gone (along with most other bone marrow cells as in aplastic anemia).
 Most cases of anemia (low red blood cells) can be diagnosed by simple blood tests.
 When these tests are negative, examining the marrow can reveal problems with the red blood cells that are uncommon causes of anemia (sideroblastic anemia, aplastic anemia).
 Persistent fevers can be caused by infections that reside in the marrow (atypical mycobacteria, brucellosis) and a sample of the marrow may provide the best source of culture material.